bobby-brennan/making-a-web-service/Serverless.md

 10 ALT4.ASPMX.L.GOOGLE.COM.
 ```

-Once you have a user set up in Google Apps for Work, you should be able to receive emals at user@yourdomain.com.
+Once you have a user set up in G Suite, you should be able to receive emals at user@yourdomain.com.

 ## Get an SSL Cert
 We'll use AWS Certificate Manager to get a free SSL cert.
 As an alternative, you